shiftcode/sc-commons-public/packages/eslint-config-recommended/README.md

 This module provides an eslint default rule-set configuration for shiftcode projects.

 ### remark

-by using this module, the [@shiftcode/eslint-plugin-rules](../eslint-plugin-rules) module will be automatically included too. and depends on additional libraries that provide rules.
+By using this module, the [@shiftcode/eslint-plugin-rules](../eslint-plugin-rules) module will be automatically installed as dependency.

 ## usage
 the module only exports a single function `defineScTsConfig` which can be used to create the eslint configuration.